 Both Appian and Google protect data security, privacy, and integrity as part of their resepective document extraction services.
 Throughout this section, we reference the following resources to help summarize what the policies mean for your data:

 At a high-level, Google states that they do not access customer data in transit or at rest for any purpose other than to provide the respective services requests.
 By default, data is also encrypted during transit and at rest for security.
 In practice, this means that Google does not use customer data to improve the service: in this case, the machine learning models.
-Additionally for Appian AI customers, Appian implemented a strict data retention policy that automatically deletes processed documents and results within 24 hours.
-This results in further security of customer data by making the encrypted data available only for a short period sufficient for Google's service to process the request and write the results to be consumed by Appian.
 Processing and communication all occur within the confines of the customer's own Appian cloud instance and the customer's own Google Cloud Platform project.

 Refer to section 5.2.1.: Customer's Instructions in Google's processing terms for more details.